 Approval of Travel Expense Reports

-Employees must receive approval from their supervisor for university business travel in advance of the trip.
-Employees must prepare travel and entertainment expense reports to substantiate all travel expenses paid by the university which must be approved by the appropriate responsible persons.
-The appropriate responsible person must be a university employee with budget authority for the accounts being charged for the travel that has a higher level of authority than the traveler.
+Employees must receive approval from their supervisor for University business travel in advance of the trip.
+Employees must prepare travel and entertainment expense reports to substantiate all travel expenses paid by the University which must be approved by the appropriate responsible persons.
+The appropriate responsible person must be a University employee with budget authority for the accounts being charged for the travel that has a higher level of authority than the traveler.
+Travel expenses in excess of $1,000 per report must be approved by the applicable division Vice President.
+Senior staff members travel expenses may be approved by the President or the VP Finance, at the President’s discretion.
 With the exception of the VP for Finance, employees may not approve travel expense reports for their supervisors.

 Travel expense reports submitted for reimbursement or to substantiate a travel advance must be submitted to the Business Office within a timely manner, generally 20 days within completion of the trip.
 If a reimbursement is to be issued to the employee, a Request A Payment for the reimbursement must also be entered using the SLUportal.
 Travel expense reports substantiating costs charged to an employee’s travel card must be submitted within 15 days of receipt of the monthly statement.
 These are available by logging on to CentreSuite, the online reporting tool for cardholders.
 A separate expense report should be submitted for each business trip